mzivic7/SystemAutocorrect/README.md

 Default blacklist word key combination is CTRL+SHIFT+B.
 To blacklist word, type it, but don't press space, then press key combination.
 Blacklisted words are saved in `blacklist.json` which can be found next to `config.ini`.
+Custom replacements can be added in `custom` directory, for each language.
 Keyboard layout in your system must be changed to matching language.